pmckeown/testing-for-supportability-article/README.md

 Applications must be tested to prove that they can be supported.
 To prove that, testers should be trying to break their applications.

 The tester should be able to tell what broke and why from observing the application.
-If not, changes are needed to improve the non-functional characteristics of the system.
+If not, changes should be made to improve the non-functional characteristics of the system.

 ## Observability